 1. Involve Your Team in Choosing the Right CRM for You

 Choosing a CRM can be a complex, daunting, and long process.
-All the while, you’ll be unsure of whether it will adapt well to your business, address your long-term small business needs, and whether your team will actually use it.
+All the while, you’ll be unsure of whether it will adapt well to your business, address your long-term growing business needs, and whether your team will actually use it.
 One way to address these factors is by looping your team in and understand their current wants/needs.
 Also get their opinion on translatable business processes, conveniences, and features they would look for in a CRM.

 2. Focus On Training